oryon-dominik/dotfiles/tutorials/windows/2-how-to-windows-dotfiles.md

 (new-object -com shell.application).Namespace("$env:DOTFILES").Self.InvokeVerb("pintohome")
 ```

 Restart your shell.

-From here on you should be good to go and use your config, feel free to [customize your windows dotfiles](3-customize-windows-dotfiles.md)
+From here on you should be good to go and use your config, now feel free to [customize your windows dotfiles](3-customize-windows-dotfiles.md)
 and follow the rest of my tutorial.